SumoLogic/sumologic-otel-collector/pkg/receiver/mysqlrecordsreceiver/README.md

     # authentication_mode is used for identifying the way of connecting to a mysql database instance
     # it has two possible values namely, 'BasicAuth' and 'IAMRDSAuth'
     # this is a mandatory field
-    authentication_mode: 'BasicAuth'
+    authentication_mode: BasicAuth

     # this is the username of the database user
     # this is a mandatory field
-    username: 'testuser'
+    username: testuser

     # this is the database name
     # this is a mandatory field
-    database: 'testdatabase'
+    database: testdatabase

     # this is the host name of the database instance
     # this is a mandatory field
-    dbhost: 'testhost'
+    dbhost: testhost

     # for a RDS MySQL instance, this is the value of the region where the instance is present
-    # this is a mandatory field when authentication_mode: 'IAMRDSAuth' and is not required in any other case.
+    # this is a mandatory field when authentication_mode: 'IAMRDSAuth' and is not required in 'BasicAuth'.
-    region: 'us-east-1'
+    region: us-east-1

     # this is the path for the pem file containing certificates for different AWS regions
     # details : https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html
-    # this is a mandatory field when authentication_mode: 'IAMRDSAuth' and is not required in any other case.
+    # this is a mandatory field when authentication_mode: 'IAMRDSAuth' and is not required in 'BasicAuth'.
-    aws_certificate_path: 'global-bundle.pem'
+    aws_certificate_path: global-bundle.pem

     # this is the password of the database user
-    # this should be skipped while using authentication_mode : 'IAMRDSAuth' as an authentication token is used as a password in this case
+    # this will be skipped while using authentication_mode : 'IAMRDSAuth' as an authentication token is used as a password in this case
-    password: 'testpass'
+    password: testpass

     # password_type refers to how the password of the user is entered in the receiver configuration
     # it has two possible values, namely, 'plaintext' and 'encrypted'
-    # it can be skipped while using a plaintext password, passing it along with value 'plaintext' will also yield a successful connection
+    # the default value of password_type is 'plaintext'
     # it has to be mandatorily passed on with value 'encrypted' so as to decrypt an encrypted password with a secret string stored in file in encrypt_secret_path
-    password_type: 'encrypted'
+    password_type: encrypted

     # this is the path to a secret file containing a 24 character string that is used for encrypting a plaintext password
-    # when specified with a plaintext password, it will result in a console output with an encrypted password for the plaintext which can be used instead in the config
+    # when specified with a plaintext password, it will result in a console output with an encrypted password for the plaintext which can be used instead used as a password in the config
     # this is a mandatory path required while passing an encrypted password in the config
-    encrypt_secret_path: '/path/to/secret/file.txt'
+    encrypt_secret_path: /path/to/secret/file.txt

     # this is the database port, will be considered 3306 by default if not specified
-    dbport: '3306'
+    dbport: 3306

     # this is the structure for database queries which are required to query from a database instance
     db_queries:

       # this is a user-defined value which a user needs to put in as an identifier for each query that the user wants to run for the receiver
-      # it has to be different for each query
+      # it has to be unique for each query
       # this is a mandatory field for the db_queries struct
-      queryid: 'Q1'
+      - queryid: Q1

         # this is the query string the user wants to run for the receiver
         # this is a mandatory field for the db_queries struct
-      query: 'select * from persons'
+        query: select * from persons

         # STATE MANAGEMENT Feature

         # index_column_name is the name of the unique/auto-increment field present in the table
-      index_column_name: 'PersonID'
+        index_column_name: PersonID

         # this is the value for the type of the unique/auto-increment field mentioned above
         # it has two possible values namely, 'NUMBER' and 'TIMESTAMP'
         # this is mandatory feild that needs to be specified by an user trying to save the state of the index_column_name of a database query
-      index_column_type: 'NUMBER'
+        index_column_type: NUMBER

         # while doing state managemenent of a query, a user can explicitly define the identifier value in a table, after which the records should be fetched in
         # this is the explicitly defined identifier value for a particular database query
+        # for 'NUMBER' type the default value is 0 and for 'TIMESTAMP' the default value is currentTime - 48hrs
-      initial_index_column_start_value: '5'
+        initial_index_column_start_value: 5

     # this is required to ensure connections are closed by the driver safely before connection is closed by MySQL server, OS, or other middlewares
     # default is 3